polina-fuksman/data-engineering-zoomcamp/project_1/README.md

 Data modeling step is represented in the [payments_models folder](https://github.com/polina-fuksman/data-engineering-zoomcamp/tree/main/project_1/payments_models)

-stg_bs.sql - staging table
+- stg_bs - staging table

-payment_data.sql — the copy of the staging table without columns that wouldn't be needed for the visualization (unique_row_id, zipcodeOri and  zipMerchant columns were dropped)
+- payment_data — the copy of the staging table without columns that wouldn't be needed for the visualization (unique_row_id, zipcodeOri and  zipMerchant columns were dropped)
-volume_by_category.sql, volume_by_fraud.sql and volume_by_merchant.sql — models to visualize data in Looker
+- volume_by_category, volume_by_fraud and volume_by_merchant — models to visualize data in Looker

 # Step 4.
 Visualization